Multi-GPU and multi-node machine learning

 Each separate GPU node (i.e., a single computer in the cluster), has a fixed number of GPUs.
 Puhti, Mahti and Roihu have 4 GPUs per node, and LUMI has 8 GPUs per node.
 (Technically a LUMI node has 4 dual-chip GPU cards, but from the software point-of-view this looks the same as 8 GPUs.)
 The entire supercomputer may have tens or even thousands of GPU nodes.
 See GPU-accelerated machine learning for more details.

 If you need 1-4 GPUs (or 1-8 in LUMI) you should always reserve a single node job.
 If you need more than 4 GPUs (or 8 in LUMI) you need to reserve a multi-node job.
-While it is technically possible to reserve, e.g., two GPUs in one node and two in another, this is not recommended except for testing purposes, as the communication across nodes is always slower than inside a node.
+While it is technically possible to reserve, e.g., two GPUs in one node and two in another, this is not recommended except for testing purposes, as the communication across nodes is always slower than inside one node.

 Note: on Mahti use gpusmall partition for 1 or 2 GPUs, gpumedium